 Growing and Caring for Aster Flowers

-Even though Asters are a part of the sunflower family, many gardeners believe they're part of the daisy family because of the close resemblance the flowers have to them.
+Even though Asters are a part of the sunflower family, quite a few gardeners believe they're part of the daisy family because of the close resemblance the flowers have to them.

 Asters come in perennial and annual varieties.
 The perennial varieties, as a general rule, will grow larger than annuals, reaching as high as five feet tall.
 Annuals will grow anywhere from one foot to three feet high.

 What makes asters so desirable to many gardeners is at the time many of the flowers planted in the spring are starting to die down, asters are starting to make their beautiful and colorful appearance, blooming in the latter part of the summer and into the fall months.